awslabs/voice-powered-analytics/README-Alexa.md

 </details>

 ### Step 2: Configure Alexa Backend
-Now that we've configured the voice interaction, let's set up our Lambda function to leverage your DynamoDB metrics and be triggered by the Alexa Skills Kit.
+Now that we've configured the voice interaction, let's set up your Lambda function to be triggered by your Alexa Skills Kit and leverage your DynamoDB metrics.
 Note: When you ran the initial setup CloudFormation in Module 1, a Lambda function with the name starting with **::Stack Name::-AlexaMetricSkill** was deployed.
 <details>
 <summary><strong>Full solution - Setting up Alexa Backend (expand for details)</strong></summary>